 Best Boar-Bristle: CHI Turbo Ceramic Round Boar Brush

 Featuring 100% pure boar bristles, this barrel brush helps distribute your hair's natural oils while infusing serious shine and minimizing flyaways.
-By reflecting heat onto your locks from the ceramic barrel, also helps cut down on drying time.
+By reflecting heat onto your strands from the ceramic barrel, also helps cut down on drying time.

 Best Detangling: Wet Brush Epic Professional Quick Dry